ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

       can be expressed as a combination of months, weeks and days (1 month = 30 days, 1 week = 7 days).

 From the Patient Task Schedules page you can add a new patient.
 The patient must have enough identifiable information to match the :ref:`uploading and finalizing ID policies <uploading_and_finalizing_policies>` of the group.
 Here you can also assign one or more task schedules to the patient.
 You can specify the start date of the schedule or leave it blank.
 If you leave it blank, the start date will be the date the patient first downloads the schedule from the server.
+You can assign the same schedule multiple times to a patient, though you should only do this once the patient has completed the tasks for all previous instances of the same schedule.

 Advanced use: There is an optional form field to specify any patient-specific settings for the tasks.
 This is a JSON object keyed on the task table name